demisto/content/Packs/Slack/Scripts/SlackBlockBuilder/README.md

 SlackBlockBuilder will format a given Slack block into a format readable by the SlackV3 integration.
 The script will also send the block to the given destination.
-Make sure to mark **Trust any certificate** and fill the **XSOAR API Key** integration params if you wish to get the response to the incident context.
+Make sure to mark **Trust any certificate** and fill the **XSOAR API Key** integration parameters if you want to get a response to the incident context.

 The Slack Block Kit Builder can be found [here](https://app.slack.com/block-kit-builder).